 You are someone who picks bits of food here, there and everywhere.
-You see food, and eat it.
-A bowl of nuts on the side, means you must have it all – and a free sample in super market has to be attacked.
-You prepare food, and eat more before than you end up serving.
+You see food and eat it.
+A bowl of nuts on the side means you must have it all – and a free sample in a supermarket has to be attacked.
+You prepare food and eat more before than you end up serving.
 You eat because you’re bored, because it’s there, just because….

 Food Cravings: The Mindless Muncher

 Are you a mindless muncher?
 You snack your way through the day and have small portions food constantly.